zuplo/docs/docs/articles/dev-portal-configuring-sidebar.md

 ## Adding an api-ref

 An `api-ref` item dictates the position of your API Reference docs in the sidebar.
 You can also relabel the top-level label (the default is API Reference).
 The contents of your API Reference are automatically generated from your `routes.json`.
-You can [group together endpoints under `tags`](./version-management.md#configuring-a-version) for better content organization.

 ```typescript
 interface APIDocConfig {